Flagsmith/flagsmith-docs/docs/index.md

 # Welcome to Bullet Train

+Bullet Train lets you manage features across web, mobile and server side applications.

-Bullet Train consist of 3 components:
+The application consist of 3 components:

 1. The Server-Side REST API.
 2. The Front End Administration Web Interface.